IBM-Cloud/investment-insights-for-asset-managers/README.md

 1. `cd` into this newly created directory

-1. Navigate to manifest.yml file and change the NAME "fintrade" to an unique name of your choice.
+1. Navigate to manifest.yml file and change the NAME "investment-insights-for-sset-managers" to an unique name of your choice.
 The new name is your APP_NAME in the commands below.

 1. Follow the above step for SERVICES as well.

 1. Create services required for this app

    ```
    cf create-service discovery lite <Discovery_Service_Name>
    ```
    _Discovery Service Name as mentioned in manifest.yml above_

    ```
    cf create-service fss-portfolio-service fss-portfolio-service-free-plan <Portfolio_Service_Name as in manifest.yml>
    ```

    ```
    cf create-service fss-predictive-scenario-analytics-service fss-predictive-scenario-analytics-service-free-plan <Predictive_Scenario_Name as in manifest.yml>
    ```